cdlans/structurizr-extensions/structurizr-kotlin/README.md

-# Structurizr Extensions for Spring Boot
+# Structurizr Extensions for Kotlin

 You love Structurizr?
 You love Kotlin?
 Then this is your place.
 This tiny extension for [Structurizr](https://structurizr.com/) lets you create your models in a fluent way: